bkaewell/self-driving-car/P3-behavioral-cloning/project_writeup.md

 ### Training Data Strategy

-My strategy for collecting training data focused on the three following areas: normal laps, recovery lap, and generalization laps.
+My strategy for collecting training data focused on the following areas: normal laps, recovery laps, and generalization laps.
+Although image data was available from 3 different sensors by default, I decided to only use images from the center camera.

 I started collecting the training data by carefully driving the car as close to the middle of the road as possible even when making turns.
 I completed 3 normal laps around track one, which is the designated test track to autonomously drive the car.

 Next I focused on recovery training to teach the car what to do when it’s off to the side of the road.
 This was also performed on track one.
 I only collected recovery data when the car is driving from the side of the road back toward the middle.
 Each recovery training interval was short lasting about 2-3 seconds.
 I trained for approximately one lap alternating the recoveries from the left and right sides back to the middle.

+![alt text][image06]

+![alt text][image07]

 To prevent the CNN from memorizing track one, I collected data by driving the car in the opposite direction to help the model generalize.
 Driving in the opposite direction essentially gives the model a brand new track to learn, which helps the model generalize better.
 Furthermore, I collected some training data on the second track, which is more challenging with a mix of steep hills, sharp turns, and road debris.
 I trained on flat terrain with greater emphasis on smoothly executing turns on track two.
 Overall, my final training dataset consisted of 16,430 images.
 Below is the distribution of the steering angles that I recorded: